danimp94/PLASTICS-THz/data/experiment_1_plastics/README.txt

 Test_05: Sweep with sample D1
 Test_06: Sweep with samples E1 (1 layer), E2 (2 layers) and E3 (1 layer)
 Test_07: Sweep with sample F1
-Test_08: Sweep with sample G1 (G2 and G3 samples available for consistency check, G2 --> 2x layer, G3 --> single layer)
+Test_08: Sweep with sample G1
 Test_09: Sweep with sample H1
+Test_10: Sweep with sample I1
+Test_11: Sweep with sample J1

  1.- 120s sweep from 100 to 200 GHz
  2.- 60s sweep from 210 to 600 GHz